AustinCodingAcademy/alumni-gitbook/2019-summer/5-phone-interview.md

 During the Scrum Meeting, we'll go around the circle and everyone will have **one minute** to answer the following prompt:

-### A well-designed website

 * Name a website that you find particularly well-designed.
   * What makes this website well-designed?
 Describe 1-2 features that make it easy and fun to use.

 ## Interview demo